oroinc/documentation/user_guide/channel_guide.rst

 .. note::

-   Note that you will receive an error message if you don't have the necessary permissions to edit entities.
+   Note that you will receive an error message if you do not have the necessary permissions to edit entities.

 Please refer to the *Entity Management Guide* for more information.